top of page

 It is essential to note that some local councils may have additional licensing schemes in place for smaller HMOs, so always check with your local authority for any specific requirements in your area.

-HMO Regulations and Standards
+HMO Management Regulations and Standards

 Property managers must ensure that the HMOs they manage meet the necessary regulations and standards.
 These include:

-1. Minimum Room Sizes: HMOs must comply with the minimum room size requirements, which vary depending on the type of room and the number of occupants.
+HMOs must comply with the minimum room size requirements, which vary depending on the type of room and the number of occupants.

-2. Fire Safety: The property must have adequate fire safety measures in place, such as smoke alarms, fire-resistant doors, and clear escape routes.
+The property must have adequate fire safety measures in place, such as smoke alarms, fire-resistant doors, and clear escape routes.

-3. Gas and Electrical Safety: Gas appliances must be checked annually by a Gas Safe registered engineer, and electrical installations should be inspected and tested at least every five years by a qualified electrician.
+Gas appliances must be checked annually by a Gas Safe registered engineer, and electrical installations should be inspected and tested at least every five years by a qualified electrician.

-4. Waste Disposal: Property managers must provide appropriate waste disposal facilities for tenants, including recycling bins and regular waste collection.
+Property managers must provide appropriate waste disposal facilities for tenants, including recycling bins and regular waste collection.

-5. Amenities: The property should have a sufficient number of bathrooms, toilets, and kitchen facilities for the number of occupants.
+1. Amenities: The property should have a sufficient number of bathrooms, toilets, and kitchen facilities for the number of occupants.

-6. Property Maintenance: Property managers are responsible for ensuring the HMO is kept in good repair, including regular maintenance and timely repairs.
+2. Property Maintenance: Property managers are responsible for ensuring the HMO is kept in good repair, including regular maintenance and timely repairs.

-7. Tenant Management: Property managers must effectively manage tenants, including providing a written tenancy agreement, protecting tenant deposits, and dealing with any antisocial behavior.
+3. Tenant Management: Property managers must effectively manage tenants, including providing a written tenancy agreement, protecting tenant deposits, and dealing with any antisocial behavior.

 The Role of a Property Manager in HMO Management